radiguzel/nnUNet-active/documentation/extending_nnunet.md

 trainer class will automatically know what data should be used.

-Possible adaptations to the inferred parameters could include a different way of prioritizing batch size vs patch size (currently, nnU-Net prioritizes patch size), a different handling of the spacing information for architecture template instantiation, changing the definition of target spacing, or using different strategies for finding the 3d low resolution U-Net configuration.
+Possible adaptations to the inferred parameters could include a different way of prioritizing batch size vs patch size (currently, nnU-Net prioritizies patch size), a different handling of the spacing information for architecture template instantiation, changing the definition of target spacing, or using different strategies for finding the 3d low resolution U-Net configuration.